Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Introduction

-Advances in a different research area -- heterogeneous systems' compilers -- have recently tackled the issue of ``optimal'' NN compilation, where individual tensor operations are implemented in accordance with the underlying hardware capabilities.
-Along these lines, an LLVM-based compiler ApproxHPVM~\cite{sharif2019approxhpvm} enables the execution of convolutional neural network (CNN) operations with a different level of approximation, should the hardware/OS support approximate computing.
-However, ApproxHPVM targets server environments, produces CUDA-ready binaries only, and does not support compilation to mobile (Android or iOS) hardware.
-With the help of ApproxTuner~\cite{sharif2021approxtuner}, approximation levels within ApproxHPVM can be dynamically adapted, yet, the provided adaptation method is simple, reactive, and context-oblivious.
+Advances in a different research area -- compilers for heterogeneous systems -- have recently addressed the issue of ''optimal'' NN compilation, where individual tensor operations are implemented in accordance with underlying hardware capabilities.
+Along these lines, ApproxHPVM~\cite{sharif2019approxhpvm} enables the execution of convolutional neural network (CNN) operations with varying degrees of approximation, provided that the hardware/OS supports approximate computation.
+However, ApproxHPVM targets server environments, generates only CUDA-ready binaries, and does not support compilation for mobile hardware (Android or iOS).
+With the help of ApproxTuner~\cite{sharif2021approxtuner}, approximation levels within ApproxHPVM can be dynamically adapted, yet, the provided adaptation method is simple, reactive and context-oblivious.

 In this paper we present \textbf{Mobiprox} -- a novel framework that enables context-adaptable approximation of DL operations executed on the mobile platform.
 Our guiding vision is that \textit{data scientists are not mobile system experts}.
 Therefore, deep learning modeling should be disentangled from system-level performance optimization.
 Mobiprox aims to support efficient on-device execution of an arbitrary pre-trained mobile network architecture.
 Furthermore, we do not require that a developer knows which optimizations (in our case -- execution approximations) are available on the device.
 Still, we give a developer an option of (dynamically) setting an operational point along the inference accuracy vs. resource usage trade-off curve, yet, in the limit case, the developer need not even set this point, but merely let Mobiprox tune the execution according to its internal approximation adaptation algorithms.